 - Oil (as lubricant)

 - 2 containers of the same shape but different sizes (one fits inside the other leaving generous room)

 One of the containers will be to hold your mixed cement and the other will go inside to create the opening for your plant.
 It is best to choose containers that have a bit of “give” to them, meaning that you can bend and kind of stretch the shape to release the cement once it is dry.
 You can use old plastic bowls or containers, Tupperware, kids sand toys, or whatever you can find that is not made of glass or wood!

 Follow the instructions on the package and mix your cement.
-Take the bigger container and wipe down the entire inside with oil and your hands or paper towel.
+Take the bigger container and wipe down the entire inside with oil and your hands.
 You can use any natural oil; cooking oil, baby oil or coconut oil.
 You are essentially just trying to make the cement easier to de-mold once it is dry.
 Once the bigger container is oiled, you can pour your mixed cement into the container about 40-50% of the way up.
 Now, you will take your smaller container and oil the outside of it.
 Once that is done, you will push the smaller container into the middle of the bigger container to create your planters shape.
 Allow this to dry for the appropriate wait time directed on the cement package.
-Generally 2 hours will be suffice.
+Generally 2-6 hours will be suffice.